RolandDreger/indesign-uxp-scripting/what_is_new.md

 const pluginFolder = await localFS.getPluginFolder(); // InDesign 18.4 onward: Error
 ```

 - Arguments/parameters can now be passed to UXP scripts.
-Read more in the article [Passing Arguments](https://developer.adobe.com/indesign/uxp/recipes/arguments/)
+Read more in the recipe [Passing Arguments](https://developer.adobe.com/indesign/uxp/recipes/arguments/)

 - InDesign now has the functionality to set result of a UXP script.